1966 Rose-Mar College of Beauty shooting: Perpetrator

 Smith told police that he was inspired by mass murderers Charles Whitman and Richard Speck who had carried out mass murders earlier the same year.
-Smith told responding police that he simply sought infamy and wanted to be known and remembered.
+Smith told responding police that he sought infamy and wanted to be known and remembered.
 Smith explained that he had hoped to kill ten times as many people as he had.
+Smith told investigators that he had scoped out a high school and another beauty shop as a place to attack and that he had considered returning to Houston and committing a crime at a bank where he knew people.
 It was later observed that Smith had become captivated with historical figures such as Napoleon Bonaparte, Julius Caesar, and later Adolf Hitler.
 After the assassination of John F. Kennedy in 1963, Smith also became awe-struck by Kennedy's assassin, Lee Harvey Oswald.